-4.8.1 Performance Monitoring Report
+4.8.1 Annual Performance Report

 RFC North Sea-Mediterranean publishes an annual performance report on its website, and presents these figures during a TAG and RAG meeting, to its customers.
-This publication is foreseen for the first quarter of every year.
+This annual publication is foreseen in the first quarter.

-4.8.1.1 Measurements
+4.8.1.1 Peformance Monitoring

-RFC North Sea-Mediterranean monitors its performance by using a number of Key Performance Indicators and other measurements.
+RFC North Sea-Mediterranean monitors its performance by using a number of Key Performance Indicators (KPIs) and other measurements (OMs).
 These were chosen on the basis of the following parameters:

-- Measurability: performance should be measurable with the tools and resources available for the corridor
+- Measurability: performance should be measurable with the tools and resources available to the corridor